-I wake up early in the morning and I e-mail the U.S. embassy and other people that I know can help my family evacuate.
-We are Hazaras; we’re not considered Muslim by the Taliban.
-I send some e-mails, and I reply to e-mails, and if I hear something positive from them, I’m very happy during the day.
-But if I hear something disappointing, I get disappointed and very sad during the day.
+I wake up early in the morning and I email the U.S. embassy and other people that I know can help my family evacuate.
+I send some emails and I reply to emails and if I hear something positive from them, I’m very happy during the day, but if I hear something disappointing, I get disappointed and very sad during the day.
 After that, I spend most of my time teaching English classes here.

 Will you have any say in where you are resettled?

 Not much.
-The State Department and IOM are saying they are out of resources to resettle us in any state we want.
+The state department and IOM are saying they are out of resources to resettle us in any state we want.
 In the first interview cycle, you can state your preference of where you want to go.
-Then it is possible that they send you to the state that you want, but it is also possible that they send you to another state.
+Then it is possible that they send them to the state that they want but it is also possible that they send you to another state.